3. You Must Be Born Again!

 My Own Spiritual Dissatisfaction

-I found Christ after a long search over a five-year period visiting five different continents and many different countries.
-I had a near-death experience that made me aware that death was not the end of life, but just the beginning doorway.
+After a long search over five years, I found Christ visiting five different continents and many different countries.
+I had a near-death experience that made me aware that death was not the end of life but just the beginning doorway.
 I actually left my body and saw myself from the ceiling.
 As I hovered between death and life, I cried out to a God I did not know.
 I thought that, when a person died, that was it!
 I said to a God I didn’t know, “I will give you my life and do whatever You want if You spare my life and let me live.”
 God heard my prayer, and I immediately found myself back in my body.
-From that point on, I felt like I was led by an invisible someone—but who God was I didn’t have a clue!
+From that point on, I felt like an invisible someone led me—but I didn't know who God was!
 Nobody had ever told me the Gospel of Christ, so I tried religion in the form of Hinduism and Buddhism.
 That did not satisfy my inward thirst for God, so I went on to study philosophy and some other weird stuff that bordered on occultism.

 When I had exhausted my search and found that they were all fruitless, I came across a book by Hal Lindsey on prophecy being fulfilled in our day; the book was called The Late Great Planet Earth.
 Reading that book opened my eyes to the fact that God was at work in the world and had not left us to our own devices.
 I learned of His love for me, and just a few weeks later, I boarded a plane to search westward in America to find out more about the return of Christ.
 The Lord made sure I sat alongside a believer on the aircraft.
 He invited me to ride in his rental car to a Christian summer camp in the state of Virginia to study Bible prophecy with him.
 Somehow, we got separated going through Immigration.
 I was detained when the officers took a look at my passport and the many countries I had visited.
 I took a Greyhound bus when I finally got through Immigration, convinced that this was the leading of this God that was pursuing me, and I arrived in Richmond, Virginia.

-Two days later, I went to the bus station and bought a ticket to a campground, a place about twenty miles from Richmond.
-There in the bus queue was the only American I knew in the whole country, viz. the man I had met on the plane.
+Two days later, I went to the bus station and bought a ticket to a campground, about twenty miles from Richmond.
+The only American I knew in the whole country was in the bus queue, viz., the man I had met on the plane.
 He had chosen that day and that same time to take his car to the nearest city so that he was no longer paying rental fees.
 He caught the same bus as I, and he brought me to the camp where I heard the Gospel for the first time.
-I received Christ at that summer camp miles from anywhere along with a powerful touch of God’s Spirit.
+I received Christ at that summer camp miles from anywhere, along with a powerful touch of God's Spirit.

 Everyone’s journey is unique.
 My life took a radical turn because I was so desperate, living a life so far from God.
-It does not matter what leads us to the point of searching; we are all brought at some point to a crossroad.
-It is a place where we examine our lives and wonder about our place in life, what we have accomplished, and the meaning that life holds.
-You may have thoughts like “Is this all there is?”
-“What is this life about?”
-If you find yourself having thoughts like this, you are at a crossroad!
+It does not matter what leads us to the point of searching; we are all brought at some point to a crossroads.
+It is a place where we examine our lives and wonder what life's meaning is.
+You may have thoughts like, "Is this all there is?"
+"What is this life about?"
+If you find yourself having thoughts like this, you are at a crossroads!
 Find Christ there.
 He will be waiting.